5 from 1 vote

 ❓FAQ

-Can I make this recipe for chicken pomodoro ahead of time?
+Can I make chicken pomodoro ahead of time?

 Yes, you can prepare this dish up to 2 days ahead of time.
-When you are ready to serve this dish, reheat the chicken and tomato sauce on medium heat on the stove.
+When you are ready to serve this dish, reheat the chicken with fresh tomato sauce on medium heat on the stove.
 Add extra broth to loosen the sauce if necessary.

 Can I make this dish entirely on the stove?